fabric/fabric/sites/docs/concepts/networking.rst

 inner connection's input and output through an arbitrary local subprocess.

-Compared to ``direct-tcpip`` gateways, this adds overhead (the extra subprocess) and requires that all pertinent connection parameters live in your OpenSSH config file (as opposed to anything read via Fabric's own configuration system).
-In trade, it allows for advanced tricks, such as SSH port forwarding / tunnelling, use of SOCKS proxies, or custom filtering/gatekeeping applications.
+Compared to ``direct-tcpip`` gateways, this adds overhead (the extra subprocess), can't be nested, and requires that all pertinent connection parameters live in your OpenSSH config file (as opposed to anything read via Fabric's own configuration system).
+In trade, it allows for advanced tricks like use of SOCKS proxies, or custom filtering/gatekeeping applications.

 ``ProxyCommand`` subprocesses are typically another ``ssh`` command, such as ``ssh -W %h:%p gatewayhost``; or (on SSH versions lacking ``-W``) the widely